 What makes eToro unique when trading CFDs is the ability to find and copy trading.
-With more then 140 countries having access to the social trading platform and millions of users there are a plethora of options.
+With more than 140 countries having access to the social trading platform and millions of users, there are a plethora of options.
 These can be filtered to finding the most popular investors using the ‘editor’s choice’ or by filtering via the search tool.
-Filters include location, risk score and other factors shown in the image below.
+Filters include location, risk score, and other factors shown in the image below.
 CopyTrader and CopyPortfolio allow the selected trader’s strategies to be reproduced.
 Just note that past performance is not an indication of future results when choosing a trader to copy.

-To incentives the top traders to share their data eToro provides payouts on how many copiers an individual has.
-This means that a traders can make money based on their own trades and additional profits as high as 2% of assets under management as rewards for having copiers of the strategy.
+To incentives, the top traders to share their data eToro provides payouts on how many copiers an individual has.
+This means that experienced traders can make money based on their trades and additional profits as high as 2% of assets under management as rewards for having copiers of the strategy.

 A further enhancement is the eToro social trading feeds.
-These new feeds help traders interact with the brokers community to share information and discussions and can also assist following financial instruments.
-The social trading platform also allows traders to post updates, share posts and comment on other’s posts to build a community online.
+These news feeds help traders interact with the brokers’ community to share information and discussions and can also assist in following financial instruments.
+The social trading platform also allows traders to post updates, share posts, and comment on other’s posts to build a community online.
 The feed can be tailored towards the interests of the trader filtering out unnecessary noise.

 The social trading platform notifies the trader when important updates occur or increased volatility across the CFD assets watched.
 Notifications can also be given when a user a trader has copied creates a new post.
 The notifications can be pushed to a mobile device of a desktop trading platform.

-eToro allows traders to share their actions across platforms such as twitter and actions.
-Charts are also created through the social trading platform which can then be shared on visual social platforms such as Instagram.
+eToro allows traders to share their actions across platforms such as Twitter and actions.
+Charts are also created through the social trading platform, which can then be shared on visual social platforms such as Instagram.
 The main social media platform eToro connects to is Facebook where traders can view recent news, product and community information.
 There are also live broadcasts through Facebook periodically.
-Twitter also offers news and Twittersphere conversations with real-time updates the main feature.
-Instagram allows for graphs to be shared which as mentioned above are created through the eToro social trading platform.
-Finally, YouTube and Telegram has informative videos, interviews and tutorials.
+Twitter also offers news and Twittersphere conversations with real-time updates on the main feature.
+Instagram allows for graphs to be shared, which as mentioned above are created through the eToro social trading platform.
+Finally, YouTube and Telegram have informative videos, interviews and tutorials.

-There is the choice of a webtrader or desktop trading platform available across all major languages.
-These are exclusive to eToro platform with unique clean design and advanced functionality.
-That said, only the watchlist if customisable with all other panels fixed.
+There is the choice of a Webtrader or desktop trading platform available across all major languages.
+These are exclusive to the eToro platform with a unique clean design, ease of use interface, and advanced functionality.
+That said, only the watchlist is customisable with all other panels fixed.
 Both indicative prices and current market prices are displayed on the platform.
 There is advanced search functionality with predictive text and a range of placing orders:

 Leverage can also be set for any position that is opened.
-You can also view a fee report to see the total fees you have paid over time or on a trade.
-Finally you can set alerts on your desktop such as an icon update for market sensitive events or movements.
+You can also view a Fee report to see the total fees you have paid overtime or on a particular trade.
+Finally, you can set alerts on your desktops such as an icon update for market sensitive events or movements.

 There is the option of a demo account or you can trade with real money on a live account through the eToro platform.

-The eToro mobile app is available on Apple and Android devices for those looking to trade on-the-go.
-The mobile trading platform allow trading CFD stocks, indices, EFTs, forex (currencies) as well as commodities.
-The social trading such as the ability to copy leading investors is also available using the mobile app.
+The eToro mobile app is available on Apple and Android devices for those looking to trade on the go.
+The mobile trading platform allows trading CFD stocks, indices, EFTs, forex (currencies) as well as commodities.
+Social trading such as the ability to copy leading investors is also available using the mobile app.
 A bit advantage of the mobile trading platform is that you can get notifications of movements across relevant markets.

-eToro offers an easy to use trading platform on mobile and desktop devices.
-The key issue though is that this platform is unique to eToro making it hard to switch online brokers and learn a new interface.
+eToro offers-an-easy to use trading platform on mobile and desktop devices.
+The key issue though is that this platform is unique to eToro, making it hard to switch online brokers and learn a new interface.
 The other key issue is the lack of functionality of features such as guaranteed stops and customisable charting.
-Generally, if social trading if your core interest the eToro trading platform will meet your needs.
-If your looking for an online broker with more advanced platforms across CFDs and forex trading then Pepperstone may be more suitable for you.
+Generally, if social trading is your core interest the eToro trading platform will meet your needs.
+If you’re looking for an online broker with more advanced platforms across CFDs and forex trading, then Pepperstone may be more suitable for you.

 There are seven key markets that can be traded on eToro with leverage varying by asset class.

-Currency markets are the most traded in the world with over $5 trillion USD dollars traded every working day.
-Markets are open 24 hours, 5 days a week with small movements regularly occurring.
-Larger movements can also occur when market sensitive announcements are made such as jobs data or interest rate decisions of a reserve bank. eToro offer the major currency pairs from EUR/USD, GBP/JPY through to exotic pairings such as NZD/CHY
+Currency markets are the most traded in the world, with over $5 trillion USD dollars traded every working day.
+Markets are open 24 hours, 5 days a week, with small movements regularly occurring.
+Larger movements can also occur when market sensitive announcements are made, such as jobs data or interest rate decisions of a reserve bank. eToro offers the major currency pairs from EUR/USD, GBP/JPY through to exotic pairings such as NZD/CHY

 Cryptocurrencies from Bitcoin, Bitcoin Cash, Litecoin to Ethereum have increased in trader volume with high volatility on a daily basis.
-When a trader trades on a cryptoassets such as Bitcoin in Australia (under ASIC) they are NOT purchasing an underlying asset.
-Rather than purchasing crypto, a Contract For Difference (CFDs) is exchange so no actual cryptocurrency is purchased by eToro on a traders behalf.
+When a trader trades on crypto-assets such as Bitcoin in Australia (under ASIC) they are NOT purchasing an underlying asset.
+Rather than purchasing crypto, a Contract For Difference (CFDs) is exchanged so no actual cryptocurrency is purchased by eToro on a traders behalf.

 Another way to trade with leverage is through commodity trading across valuables from oil, gold to platinum.
 Traded as CFDs, traders can short a commodity if they predict prices to fall or trade long if prices are predicted to rise.
 The key commodities traded through eToro are: